 Parking services maintains the parking facilities and sells parking passes to students, faculty and staff.
 Students are encouraged to purchase their parking passes as early as possible for best selection.
-Parking may be purchased via the web at www.uc.edu/about/parking or in person at the parking office:
+Parking may be purchased via the web at www.uc.edu/about/parking or in person at the parking office.
+West (main) campus office: